North Dakota State University

 About the Department:

-The NDSU Architecture Department is housed in Renaissance Hall and Klai Hall, two historic and state of the art buildings situated in Downtown Fargo as part of the NDSU extended campus.
-The department is part of a thriving design/art population at NDSU of over 600 student’s campus-wide in departments that house Architecture, Landscape Architecture, Visual Arts/Graphic Design, Music, Theater, Interior Design and Apparel, and Textiles Marketing.
-Our facilities include the Klai Juba Wald Architectural Studies Library and several studios supporting technology including plotting, 3D printing, CNC fabrication, a Virtual Reality lab, and a woodshop.
+NDSU’s Architecture Department is situated within the School of Design, Architecture, and Art within the College of Arts, Humanities and Social Sciences.
+The programs, along with landscape architecture and visual arts, is housed in Renaissance Hall and Klai Hall.
+These two historic and state-of-the-art buildings are located in Downtown Fargo as part of the NDSU extended campus.
+The department is part of a thriving design/art population at NDSU of over 900 student’s campus-wide pursuing degrees in Architecture, Landscape Architecture, Visual Arts/Graphic Design, Music, Theater, Interior Design and Apparel, and Textiles Marketing.
+Our resources include the Klai Juba Wald Design Studies Library, plotting, 3D printing, CNC fabrication, two Virtual Reality labs, and two woodshops.
 We celebrated our 100th anniversary in 2014.
 Our alumni have become design leaders in firms throughout the country; several members of the Large Firm Round Table (LFRT) are NDSU graduates, as well as being principals of award-winning design firms.
-Fargo is the center of a metropolitan area of 230,000 people, with a vibrant arts, creative, and community culture.
+Fargo is the center of a metropolitan area of 230,000 people, with a vibrant arts and creative culture.
 It is a remarkable economic engine with an exciting lifestyle and sense of community.